The Mall at Stonecrest

 The Mall at Stonecrest (also referred to and often known as Stonecrest Mall) is a super regional shopping mall along Interstate 20 in eastern Metro Atlanta that opened in 2001 on the growing I-20 corridor.
 It is off exit 75 in Stonecrest, Georgia, which became a city in 2017.

-The mall's anchors are Dillard's, JCPenney, Macy's, Lisa Young, and SeaQuest Interactive Aquariums.
+The mall features the traditional retailers JCPenney, Macy's, and Dillard's.
 Attached to the mall on the second floor is a movie theater located in the outdoor plaza near the pavilion food court.
-Across from the theater on the opposite side of the plaza is Round One Entertainment.
 Other stores and restaurants surround the mall.
 As of 2014 new restaurants were opening in the plaza as old ones closed.
 Apartments and condos are also slowly increasing in the area, making Stonecrest a mixed-use community.

 History

 Planning

 The mall was envisioned and planned in the last quarter of the 20th century, with the Atlanta Journal-Constitution reporting projected opening dates in the late 1980s (after the dedications of Gwinnett Place and Town Center at Cobb) and early 1990s (when North Point Mall opened).
 Originally proposed names included Turner Hill Mall, Interstate East Mall, and Metro East.
 Several times the project stalled because of developer issues.
 One land developer had problems getting retailers to commit (at the time, South DeKalb Mall was still thriving).